Generating Static Sites with Make and Bash

 rm -rf _build/*

-those should turn into a single HTML file in _build, by running the
+those should turn into a single HTML file in _build

 if you’re unfamiliar with Makefiles, but in the end it is rather simple, and